Mediacom99/noughtymq/README.md

 ## Utilities

 Dependencies:
 1. libzmq3-dev (on debian)
 2. raylib (?)

 ## Linking

-Static: Need to download openGL archives.
-Check verbosity of ld error by passing the -V flag to ld.
+Static: zeroMQ and ncurses both provide archive files.

-Anyway, REMEMBER to run this before anything:
+Anyway, REMEMBER to run this before anything if you are linking dynamically against a library not in a default system folder:
 ```
 export LD_LIBRARY_PATH = ./lib
 ```